seifomran132/StoreFrontBackEnd_udacity/README.md

 #### Show

-To show a specific product you should go to this link `http://localhost:3000/product/show/:id` with `GET` method and you need to add the product id in the body of request like that
+To show a specific product you should go to this link `http://localhost:3000/product/show/:id` with `GET` method and you need to add the product id in the path variable of request like that
 {
 "id":1
 }